rameshseeralan/Payroll-nodejs/README.md

 - Please install the node packages
 `npm install`

+This will give you a text file for the calculated payroll.

 ## How it works?
 ### To get current year
 `node payroll.js --current`